languagetool-org/languagetool/trunk/JLanguageTool/README.txt

-LanguageTool, a proof-reading tool for English, German, Polish, French, Dutch, Russian, Romanian, and Italian with initial support for Slovak, Spanish, and Swedish
+LanguageTool, a proof-reading tool for English, German, Polish, French, Dutch, Russian, Romanian, and Italian with initial support for Icelandic, Slovak, Spanish, and Swedish

 Copyright (C) 2005-2009 Daniel Naber (naber at danielnaber de) Version ###VERSION###, ###DATE###